 Installing solar panels on your roof may help you save more on your electric car charging.
 It also contributes to lowering your emissions (as Aussie powerplants heavily rely on black and brown coal for electricity generation).

 Prices vary depending on the charge provider.
-For example, Chargefox states it offers introductory ultra-rapid charging for $0.40 per kWh.
+For example, Chargefox states it offers introductory ultra-rapid charging for $0.45 per kWh at 20 select stations, and $0.60 per kWh at their other locations.
 Some plug points are free, thanks to deals for Audi e-Tron, Jaguar i-Pace and Porsche Taycan owners.
 Chargefox also says its energy comes from 100% renewable sources.

 It's worth noting that some of the chargers are in car parks where you need to pay, adding to the cost to top-up.